tjcim/ptscripts/README.md

 * Add ability to use proxy in print_commands
   * Change nmap command to use sT and no UDP
 * fix get_internal_ip - This only works for http sites.
 I should filter out ssl sites to start with, then figure out if the same works over ssl.
+* Parse nikto csvs to combine them and pull out vulnerabilities to one file.
+* Parse through wpscan results to pull out vulnerabilities identified.
+* fierce
+* ARIN/ICANN
+* DNSDumpster
+* imgkit to take images of output